Bhaavya/EducationalWeb/README.md

 Step 2:

-    1. Run in a separate Ubuntu terminal: sudo service redis-server start
+    1. In a separate Ubuntu terminal, run: sudo service redis-server start

     2. In the same Ubuntu terminal, cd into web directory (usually a path beginning with /mnt/c/Users).
 Then run: redis-server --port 8097
         2.a.
 This starts up redis